 Projects are one of the ways in which the Inyo-Mono IRWM Plan is implemented within the planning region (see Chapter 12 for a full discussion).
-The Round 1 Implementation Grant funded seven projects that focus on improving water quality, increasing water supply reliability, and/or upgrading antiquated infrastructure.
-More recently, the Round 2 Planning Grant is funding three projects that help to meet planning gaps in the region.
+The Prop.
+84 Round 1 Implementation Grant funded seven projects that focus on improving water quality, increasing water supply reliability, and/or upgrading antiquated infrastructure.
+The Prop.
+84 Round 2 Planning Grant funded three projects that help to meet planning gaps in the region.
+More recently, the final round of Prop.
+84 Implementation funding supported seven projects that helped to respond to increasing climate variability, protected and improved water supplies and water quality, and began to address groundwater issues in the region.
 The Inyo-Mono RWMG will continue to seek out projects that meet the most pressing needs in the region, as reflected in this Plan's Objectives and Resource Management Strategies (RMS; Chapter 7), and that also help to meet the Objectives, RMS, and Program Preferences of DWR and the California Water Plan (Chapter 1).